fxch-ltd/OpenOES/README.md

 ### Acknowledgments

-OpenOES is built on Redis, an open-source, in-memory data structure store used as a database, cache, and message broker.
-We extend our gratitude to the Redis community for creating and maintaining this powerful tool that serves as the backbone of our solution.
+OpenOES is built on Valkey (with Redis compatibility), an open-source, high-performance data store used as a database, cache, and message broker.
+We extend our gratitude to both the Valkey and Redis communities for creating and maintaining these powerful tools that serve as the backbone of our solution.

 ---